Here, we consider the issue of mental capacity more generally. Our second article considers who can carry out a mental capacity assessment.

 - The nature and extent of serious medical treatment (including whether to continue ‘life support’ or undergo major surgery).

 The Mental Capacity Act sets out 5 core principles:

-- Assume a person has the capacity to make a decision themselves, unless it’s proved otherwise.
+- We should always assume a person has the capacity to make a decision themselves unless it’s proved otherwise.

 - Wherever possible, help people to make their own decisions.